Defending Women Arrested for DUI

 Women have much larger fluctuations in hormones that affect body temperature.
 Especially during the premenstrual portion of a woman's cycle, her body and breath temperature can be higher than average.
 Numerous scientific studies show that even a fluctuation of one degree over the assumed breath test temperature of 34 degrees Celsius can cause a breath test reading that is 6.9% higher than it should be.

 Women and Prescription Drug DUI

-Common prescription medications can also cause issues with impairment that affect a larger number of female drivers than male drivers.
+Common prescription medications can also cause impairment that impact a larger number of female drivers than male drivers.
 Even over the counter medication, when mixed with alcohol, can cause a person to become impaired while driving.

-Lawyers for omen Charged with DUI in Tampa, FL
+Lawyers for Women Charged with DUI in Tampa, FL

 As you can see from this discussion, you should discuss all of the particular facts and circumstances of your case with your attorney.
 If you believe that the breath test reading in your case was inaccurate, special defenses may apply to your case.

 If you refused to take a chemical test of your breath, blood or urine, the particular facts of your case may show the reason for refusal was not because you believed you were impaired but because of some other reason particular to your case.